zeevallin/protogen/README.md

 ```

 ### The workflow
 The protogen workflow is how you should manage your central protobuf repository.
+This includes how to structure your packages and how to tag your releases.
+Visit our [**example repository**](https://github.com/zeeraw/protogen-protos) where we showcase how to structure our proto files.
+You can also [**read more about the protogen workflow on the wiki**](https://github.com/zeeraw/protogen/wiki/Workflow).

 ### The .protogen file
 [**The .protogen file**](https://github.com/zeeraw/protogen/wiki/Protogen-file) is a definition of what protobuf code should be generated inside a given project.
 To write the file you use [**the protogen configuration language**](https://github.com/zeeraw/protogen/wiki/Configuration-language).